MIPPL/nephele-org-website/public/content/developers/docs/nodes-and-clients/nodes-as-a-service/index.md

 Node service providers run distributed node clients behind the scenes for you, so you don't have to.

 These services typically provide an API key that you can use to write to and read from the blockchain.
-They often include access to [Ethereum testnets](/developers/docs/networks/#ethereum-testnets) in addition to Mainnet.
+They often include access to [Nephele testnets](/developers/docs/networks/#Nephele-testnets) in addition to Mainnet.

 Some services offer you your own dedicated node that they manage for you, while others use load balancers to distribute activity across nodes.